Fixed Income

 Credit and Spreads

 Boosted by healthy reserve balances, investment grade issuers remain on solid footing.
 This strong starting point may provide a needed cushion given a normalization in both revenues and federal aid.
-Credit spreads are fair after significant outperformance versus high grades and investors should be ready to opportunistically add risk.

 Source: Goldman Sachs Asset Management.
 The Bond Buyer, Barclays.
-As of May 31, 2025
+As of July 31, 2025

 Source: Goldman Sachs Asset Management.
 Refinitiv.
-May 31, 2025
+July 31, 2025

 Source: Goldman Sachs Asset Management, Bloomberg.
-May 31, 2025
+July 31, 2025

 Author(s)